 Running a blog is a lot of work.

-You have to continually feed it new content, keep up with WordPress updates, maintain your hosting account, moderate comments, respond to readers…dozens, maybe hundreds of little tasks.
-And then there’s promoting and monetizing your blog, which is even more work.
+You have to continually feed it new content, keep up with WordPress updates, maintain your hosting account, moderate comments, respond to readers…dozens, maybe even hundreds, of little tasks.
+On top of all that, there’s promoting and monetizing your blog, which is even more work.

 It’s hard for anyone to manage, and the larger your blog grows, the worse the situation becomes.
 That’s why it’s good to prepare in advance for blogging eventualities you might face.

-When you blog, you need to build trust, bonds and relationships with your readers.
+When you blog, you need to build trust, bonds, and relationships with your readers.
 They grow to know you and like you, and they can’t wait to read your next post.
-Some become die-hard fans that rave about you or comment all the time.
-Great!

-So you worry: what will happen to your blog if you outsource your blogging?
+What will happen to your blog if you outsource your blogging?
+It depends.

 If a blogger like Dooce or Naomi Dunford decided to outsource their blog, their readers would probably revolt.
 Their personalities are such a large part of the blog that it would be hard to get their readers to accept anyone else.

-No one likes change, but eventually things will settle down.
-They’ll hang in there, especially if you’re still active with posting now and again, and if you hire a blogger whose style and tone matches your brand personality.
-Make sure the blogger also provides similar-quality advice, info or entertainment as you’ve been giving.
+No one likes change, but eventually, things will settle down.
+They’ll hang in there, especially if you’re still publishing quality content, are active with posting now and again, and if you hire a blogger whose style and tone match your brand personality.
+Make sure the blogger also provides similar-quality advice, info, or entertainment as you’ve been giving.

 Of course, all of that only matters if you have an audience.
 What if you’re just getting started?

-The truth: it’s a lot easier.
+The truth is it’s a lot easier.
 You can build your blog around posting awesome content, rather than one particular personality.
 It won’t matter where the content comes from; as long as it’s awesome, your readers will be happy.
-And that leaves the door open for you to hire other writers.
+That leaves the door open for you to hire other writers.

-2. What Type of Blogger Do You Need?
+2. What Type of Content Writer Do You Need?

-You can’t just hire anyone who has a fair hand.
-You need to find a blogger who fits with your business brand, its mission, and the level of knowledge your blog provides.
-Of course, this blogger also has to be able to fit in with your goals and get results.
+You can’t hire just anyone to write for your blog.
+You need to find a writer who fits with your business brand, its mission, and the level of knowledge your blog provides.
+Of course, this writer also has to be able to fit in with your goals and get results.

-- Does the blogger have the knowledge for the job?
+- Does the writer have the knowledge for the job?

-- What’s the blogger’s writing style and personality like?
+- What’s the person’s writing style and personality like?